MinghuiChen43/awesome-deep-phenomena/README.md

   - Minghao Guo, Yuzhe Yang, Rui Xu, Ziwei Liu, Dahua Lin. *CVPR 2020*
   - Digest: In this work, we take an architectural perspective and investigate the patterns of network architectures that are resilient to adversarial attacks.
 We discover a family of robust architectures (RobNets).

+- Lower Bounds on Adversarial Robustness from Optimal Transport. [[paper]](https://arxiv.org/abs/1909.12272) [[code]](https://github.com/inspire-group/robustness-via-transport)
+  - Arjun Nitin Bhagoji, Daniel Cullina, Prateek Mittal. *NeurIPS 2019*
+  - Digest: In this paper, we use optimal transport to characterize the minimum possible loss in an adversarial classification scenario.
+In this setting, an adversary receives a random labeled example from one of two classes, perturbs the example subject to a neighborhood constraint, and presents the modified example to the classifier.

 - Biologically inspired sleep algorithm for artificial neural networks. [[paper]](https://arxiv.org/abs/1908.02240)
   - Giri P Krishnan, Timothy Tadros, Ramyaa Ramyaa, Maxim Bazhenov. *ICLR 2020*
   - Digest:  We provide a theoretical basis for the beneficial role of the brain-inspired sleep-like phase for the ANNs and present an algorithmic way for future implementations of the various features of sleep in deep learning ANNs.

+- Defense Against Adversarial Attacks Using Feature Scattering-based Adversarial Training. [[paper]](https://arxiv.org/abs/1907.10764) [[code]](https://github.com/Haichao-Zhang/FeatureScatter)
+  - Haichao Zhang, Jianyu Wang. *NeurIPS 2019*
+  - Digest: We introduce a feature scattering-based adversarial training approach for improving model robustness against adversarial attacks.
+Conventional adversarial training approaches leverage a supervised scheme (either targeted or non-targeted) in generating attacks for training, which typically suffer from issues such as label leaking as noted in recent works.

 - Natural Adversarial Examples. [[paper]](https://arxiv.org/abs/1907.07174) [[dataset]](https://github.com/hendrycks/natural-adv-examples)
   - Dan Hendrycks, Kevin Zhao, Steven Basart, Jacob Steinhardt, Dawn Song.